jjallaire/pandoc-mirror/README.md

 handle meta fields

-SoftBreak handling: currently we use --wrap=preserve however this won't work well if significant text is added to the paragraph.
-May want to disbale this expose the --columns auto-wrapping option.
+SoftBreak handling: We can call pandoc with --wrap=preserve however this won't work well if significant text is added to the paragraph.
+May want to simply rely on the use of --wrap=auto --columns=72 to automatically wrap

 consider emiting pandoc ast\
 superscript and subscript don't get spaces escaped (solved by emitting ast)